vedph/cadmus_core/Doc/core.md

 ### B.1.
 Layer Parts

 A part can represent any type of data.
-In the case of text, usually there is a base text and any number of metatextual structures attached to it.
+In the case of text, usually there is a base text, and any number of metatextual structures attached to it.

 Think for instance of a traditional markup document like TEI, where ideally the text is just a plain text, and we then add XML tags to encode all these structures.

-In Cadmus this scenario is rather represented in terms of parts, as for any other type of data:
+In Cadmus, this scenario is rather represented in terms of parts, as for any other type of data:

 - the base text is a text part, including only plain text (e.g. the text of an inscription, just as it appears on the stone);
 - then, any set of metatextual data is represented by a different part, like e.g. abbreviations part, paleographic description part, apparatus part, chronological part, geographical part, prosopographical part, etc.

 You can imagine all these metadata as **layers** which get overlaid on the base text, just as in photo-editing tools you have the original picture in its base layer, and add any modification by adding new layers to it.
 This makes it possible to have a composable editing procedure, where the original picture is never touched, and yet we can add as many layers as we want to modify it at will.

 In this metaphor, the original picture is the base text, while the layers are the parts which refer their data to any portion of it.
 So, all what we have here is a set of parts: one representing a text, and others representing layers.

 In XML your metadata is embedded in the text as markup, and modeled after a DOM, i.e. practically into elements and attributes; in Cadmus metadata are just parts, each modeled as an independent object.